by Matt Slick

-Unfortunately, at the time of this article (2-18-2004), I have not seen the film, so I cannot comment about the content.
-However, a CARM Board of Directors member has seen it, and he told me that it is excellent with no overtones of Roman Catholic theology, except maybe a prolonged shot of Mary in anguish.
-He also said that you don't watch the movie.
+Unfortunately, at the time of this article (2-18-2004), I have not seen the film so I cannot comment about the content.
+However, a CARM Board of Directors member has seen it and he told me it is excellent with no overtones of Roman Catholic theology except maybe a prolonged shot of Mary in anguish.
+He also said you don't watch the movie.
 You experience it.

 "Now I want you to know, brethren, that my circumstances have turned out for the greater progress of the gospel, 13 so that my imprisonment in the cause of Christ has become well known throughout the whole praetorian guard and to everyone else, 14 and that most of the brethren, trusting in the Lord because of my imprisonment, have far more courage to speak the word of God without fear.
 15 Some, to be sure, are preaching Christ even from envy and strife, but some also from good will; 16 the latter do it out of love, knowing that I am appointed for the defense of the gospel; 17 the former proclaim Christ out of selfish ambition, rather than from pure motives, thinking to cause me distress in my imprisonment.
 18 What then?
 Only that in every way, whether in pretense or in truth, Christ is proclaimed; and in this I rejoice, yes, and I will rejoice," (Phil.
 1:12-18).

 Notice the underlined words in the verses above.
-The NIV says, " . . . whether from false motives or true . . . " The RSV, KJV, and NKJV say, "whether in pretense or in truth."
-Pretense means the act of pretending, a false show, false outward appearance, etc. Paul was rejoicing that even those who had wrong motives for proclaiming Christ were at least proclaiming Him.
+The NIV says " . . . whether from false motives or true . . . " The RSV, KJV, and NKJV say, "whether in pretense or in truth."
+Pretense means the act of pretending, a false show, false outward appearance, etc. Paul was rejoicing that even those who had wrong motives for proclaiming Christ, were at least proclaiming Him.
 This is profoundly important because it recognizes the power of the person of Jesus.
-The movie isn't even out as I write this article, and it has already caused all sorts of discussion about it and about Jesus.
+The movie isn't even out at the time of this article's writing and it has already caused all sorts of discussion about it and about Jesus.
 Praise God!

 Does the movie violate Exodus 20:4-5?